Summary

 How do I stop my brakes from grinding when I brake?

-The noise is often only heard when you come to a complete stop, but you could also feel it when you step on the brake pedal.
+The noise is often only heard when you come to a complete stop, but you can also feel it when you step on the brake pedal.
 The best course of action in this situation is to have your brake pads replaced right away, but you might also need to have the discs or rotors replaced at this point.

 How much does it cost to fix brakes that are grinding?